jomasego/specialist-work-recommendations/data/knowledge_base/04_freelancer_best_practices.md

-# Freelancer Best Practices on Shakers
+# Freelancer Best Practices on Makers

-Succeeding as a freelancer on Shakers involves more than just skills.
+Succeeding as a freelancer on Makers involves more than just skills.
 Here are some best practices:

 ## 1. Create a Stellar Profile